-Chocolate Crinkle Cookies are chocolate cookies loaded with unsweetened cocoa and rolled in powdered sugar just before they are baked to give them their unique and pleasing wrinkling appearance.
-Chocolate crinkle cookies are found in most popular cafes and coffee shops around Charleston, South Carolina, but this is a super easy recipe so we can make these favorite chocolate crinkle cookies right in our own kitchen!
+Chocolate Crinkle Cookies are loaded with unsweetened cocoa and rolled into powdered sugar just before they are baked to give them their unique and pleasing wrinkling appearance.
+These chocolate crinkle cookies are found in most popular cafes and coffee shops around Charleston, South Carolina.
+But with this easy recipe, we can make them at home, right in our own kitchen!